Sperm storage (sperm banking)

 - Illness at the time of freezing or prior to it could affect the number and quality of sperm.

-- Sperm is stored for a period of 10 years.
-Following this period, if the man’s fertility is likely to be permanently impaired and the opinion of a registered medical practitioner is sought, then storage can be extended in 10 year periods up to a maximum of 55 years.
+- Sperm is stored initially for a period of 10 years.
+Following this period, by completion of the necessary consent forms, storage may be extended in 10 year increments up to a maximum of 55 years.

-- It will be necessary to screen any man about to undergo sperm freezing for Hepatitis B, Hepatitis C and HIV.
-The man’s semen will be held in quarantine until the results of the tests are available and will then be transferred into a suitable long term storage vessel.
+- It will be necessary to screen any patient about to undergo sperm freezing for Hepatitis B, Hepatitis C and HIV.
+The semen will be held in quarantine until the results of the tests are available and will then be transferred into a suitable long term storage vessel.

 Semen cross-contamination